MicheleCotrufo/pdf2doi/README.md

 ## Usage

-pdf2doi can be used either as a [stand-alone application](#command-line-usage) invoked from the command line, or by [importing it in your python project](#usage-inside-a-python-script).
+pdf2doi can be used either as a [stand-alone application](#command-line-usage) invoked from the command line, or by [importing it in your python project](#usage-inside-a-python-script) or, only for Windows, directly from the [right-click context menu](#installing-the-shortcuts-in-the-right-click-context-menu-of-windows) of a pdf file or a folder.

 ### Command line usage
 ```pdf2doi``` can be invoked directly from the command line, without having to open a python console.